Vidya Balan: Setback and resurgence (2013–2019)

+Streaming films (2020–present)

 The short film Natkhat (2020), about a mother teaching her young son about gender equality, marked Vidya's first production venture.
 It premiered on YouTube as part of the We Are One: A Global Film Festival.
-She then portrayed the mental calculator Shakuntala Devi in an eponymous biopic, which due to the COVID-19 pandemic could not release theatrically and instead streamed on Amazon Prime Video.
+She then portrayed mental calculator Shakuntala Devi in an eponymous biopic, which due to the COVID-19 pandemic could not release theatrically and instead streamed on Amazon Prime Video, marking her first of a string of collaborations with producer Vikram Malhotra of Abundantia Entertainment.
 The director Anu Menon cast Vidya as she believed that Devi's "gregarious and flamboyant" personality matched that of the actress; in preparation, Vidya listened to interviews of Devi's daughter and husband, and watched online videos of Devi.
 Mike McCahill of The Guardian praised Vidya's "all-shotguns-blazing performance" and The Hindu's Kenneth Rosario took note of her "ability to smoothly transition between age and appearances, but even she can't salvage a rather mawkish finale to the film".
 She received two more Filmfare nominations for her performance in it.

-The following year, Vidya starred as an Indian Forest Service officer tracking a man-eating tigress in the environmental thriller Sherni (2021).
+The following year, Vidya starred as an Indian Forest Service officer tracking a man-eating tigress in the environmental thriller Sherni (2021), produced again by Malhotra.
 In preparation, she met two forest officers and went on forest trails with them, and read Peter Wohlleben's book The Hidden Life of Trees.
 Sukanya Verma opined that Vidya's "refreshingly subdued portrayal" was a departure from the "self-aware feminist" roles that she had previously played.
 She was awarded with another Filmfare Critics Award for Best Actress for her performance.
-Vidya next starred alongside Shefali Shah in the thriller Jalsa (2022), which marked her third consecutive film to release on Amazon Prime Video.
+Vidya next starred alongside Shefali Shah in the thriller Jalsa (2022), which marked her third consecutive film to release on Amazon Prime Video and her third consecutive collaboration with Malhotra.
 She played a journalist involved in a hit-and-run, a morally ambiguous character that she was initially hesitant to play.
 Monika Rawal Kukreja of Hindustan Times believed that the performances of Vidya and Shah had enhanced a mediocre picture.